The complete guide to Carnarvon Gorge National Park

-Anyone super short on time can take a commercial flight from Brisbane to Emerald and then hire a car for the three-hour drive south to Carnarvon Gorge.
+Anyone short on time can also take a commercial flight from Brisbane to Emerald or Roma, and then hire a car for the remainder of the drive to Carnarvon National Park.

-For the bag, be sure to pack insect repellent, good walking shoes (hiking boots not needed), lots of fuel, and rubbish bags if you are camping in the national park.
+When packing, be sure to pack insect repellent, good walking shoes, lots of fuel, and rubbish bags if you are camping in the national park.